Dimensional transmutation from non-Hermiticity

 By applying Eq.~\ref{zk} on $z_x,z_y$ of Eq.~\ref{E2D} separately, we obtain $z_x^{\alpha+\beta}=(t_2+t_3z_y^{-(a+b)}) /(t_1\sin \alpha k_1)\sin \beta k_1\,\text{e}^{i(\alpha+\beta)k_1}$ and $z_y^{-(a+b)}=(t_2+t_1z_x^{\alpha+\beta})/(t_3\sin bk_2)\sin ak_2 \,\text{e}^{-i(a+b)k_2}$, where we have used $k_1,k_2$ instead of $k_x,k_y$ to emphasize that they may not be conjugate momenta to the $x,y$ coordinates.
 We can simultaneously solve these to obtain

 We reiterate a major distinction between the $z_x,z_y$ above and the effective ``generalized'' BZ of NHSE systems: In the latter, the BZ is ``generalized'' in the sense that $z_j$, $j=x,y$ encapsulates complex momentum via $-i\log z_j= k_j-i\kappa_j(\bm k)$, with $\kappa_j(\bm k)$ representing the complex deformation.
 But in Eqs.~\ref{zxzy1}, \ref{zxzy2}, $-i\log z_j$ manifestly do not correspond to any single well-defined complex momentum (recall that $\psi_{2D}(x,y)\propto z_x^x z_y^y$).
-Even though $k_1,k_2$ are the ``momenta'' associated with quasi-1D chains within $H_\text{2D}$, they are now ``entangled'', as evident in the highly nonlinear functional form of Eqs.~\ref{zxzy1},\ref{zxzy2}.
+Even though $k_1,k_2$ are the individual ``momenta'' associated with quasi-1D chains within $H_\text{2D}$, they are now ``entangled'', as evident in the highly nonlinear functional form of Eqs.~\ref{zxzy1},\ref{zxzy2}.

-Importantly, the $z_x,z_y$ from Eqs.~\ref{zxzy1} and \ref{zxzy2} still do \emph{not} describe the correct effective BZ unless $k_1,k_2$ are further constrained, since we have not eliminated the possibility of $E(z_x,z_y)$ exhibiting nontrivial windings as one of $k_1$ or $k_2$ is varied over a period~\cite{suppmat}.
+Importantly, the $z_x,z_y$ from Eqs.~\ref{zxzy1} and \ref{zxzy2} still do \emph{not} describe the correct effective BZ unless $k_1,k_2$ are further constrained, since we have not eliminated the possibility of $E(z_x,z_y)$ exhibiting nontrivial windings as one of $k_1$ or $k_2$ is varied over a period (Sect.
+II and III of~\cite{suppmat}).
 Indeed, from Fig.~\ref{fig:3}b, naive substitution of the unconstrained $z_x,z_y$ into Eq.~\ref{E2D} gives extraneous eigenenergies across the complex plane (gray), different from the numerical OBC spectrum (blue circles) which exhibits no spectral winding.